Bill Onus: Working life and activism

-From 1946, Onus rejoined his parents in the Melbourne suburb of Fitzroy, this time working as a shipping clerk.
+From 1946, Onus re-joined his parents in the Melbourne suburb of Fitzroy, this time working as a shipping clerk.
 He met his second wife, Mary Kelly, at a Communist Party of Australia rally during this period.
-He joined forces with pastor and later co-founder of the Aboriginal Advancement League (AAL) Doug Nicholls, and with his brother Eric, the three travelled widely, using public rallies, community meetings, and the media to advocate for Aboriginal rights.
+He also joined forces with pastor and later co-founder of the Aborigines Advancement League (AAL) Doug Nicholls, and with his brother Eric, the three travelled widely, using public rallies, community meetings, and the media to advocate for Aboriginal rights.
 They organised support for the Pilbara strike in Western Australia, and protests against the Woomera rocket testing range in South Australia.

 In 1949 Onus addressed a crowd at The Domain in Sydney with Bill Ferguson and Reg Saunders.
 He considered standing for federal parliament (as Ferguson did), but did not go ahead.
 The AAL was also involved in the push to retain Lake Tyers Mission, an Aboriginal reserve, and in 1963 he and his brother Eric Onus organised a march in Melbourne.
 They later teamed up with Stan Davey to form the Save Lake Tyers Committee, which eventually resulted in the first successful land rights claim in Victoria, when in 1971 Lake Tyers was returned to the traditional owners.

 Activists started utilising Aboriginal culture as a form of activism, and Onus played a big part in many types of performance.

 In the 1950s he joined the protest against British nuclear tests at Maralinga.
-When he intended to travel to the United States to talk about Indigenous rights in Australia with relation to the civil rights movement there, his passport was suddenly cancelled.
+When he intended to travel to the United States to talk about Indigenous rights in Australia, with relation to the civil rights movement there, his passport was suddenly cancelled.
 It later emerged that ASIO had handed his file to the US embassy.

-Onus became a leader of Aboriginal Victorians in the fight for the "yes" vote in the 1967 referendum for over a decade, as the first Aboriginal president of the Aboriginal Advancement League (AAL), and in the same year became a representative on the Victorian Aboriginal Welfare Board.
+Onus became a leader of Aboriginal Victorians in the fight for the "yes" vote in the 1967 referendum for over a decade, as the first Aboriginal president of the Aborigines Advancement League (AAL), and in the same year became a representative on the Victorian Aboriginal Welfare Board.